MoodleStats/solerni/vagrant/solerni/mod/descriptionpage/readme.txt

 Page module
 =============

-Page module is a fork to original 'page' type plugins of Resource module.
+Page module is a fork to original 'mod_page' type plugins from Resource module (Petr Skoda).